mattcwilkins/3StrikesGame/src/app-server/readme.md

 # Server

+## `lambda-rest`
 Handle transactional requests from the UI application.

+## `lambda-worker`
-Handle asynchronous workloads from schedules or queues.
+Handle asynchronous workloads from dev, schedules, or queues.